Coverb: In Chinese

 The following examples demonstrate the usage of coverbs in Standard Chinese.
-They illustrate the first—probably most common—of the three above meanings for the term.

 The above sentence represents a typical Chinese serial verb construction, with two consecutive verb phrases meaning "help you" and "find him", sharing the same subject ("I"), and essentially referring to the same action.
 The meaning of the "help you" phrase, however, is closer in this context to the English prepositional phrase "for you".
 Thus, the word bāng, while it may be analyzed as a verb meaning "help", actually has a function closer to that of a preposition meaning "for".
 It is words like bāng, as used in the above sentence, that are referred to as coverbs in descriptions of Chinese (and of other languages, like Vietnamese and Yoruba, which have analogous structures).

 In the above example, there are three coverbs: zuò (here having the prepositional meaning "by (a transportation medium)"), cóng (meaning "from"), and dào (here meaning "to"), with 去 qù ("to go") at the end as the main verb.
 The three coverbs are also used as main verbs in other contexts, namely as "sit", "follow" and "arrive" respectively.
 Not all Chinese coverbs can be used as main verbs, however, especially disyllabic ones such as 根据 gēnjù ("according to"), which on the other hand can be a noun meaning "the basis, foundation (of something said)".

 One important aspect about Chinese coverbs is the use of temporal order, so e.g. coverbs expressing the source of movement must appear before the coverb expressing the destination in the clause.

 Since coverbs precede their complement (object) and perform essentially a prepositional function, some linguists simply refer to them as prepositions.
 In Chinese, they are called jiècí (介词 (介詞)), a term which generally corresponds to "preposition" (or more generally, "adposition").
 The situation is complicated somewhat by the fact that Chinese has location markers that appear after a noun that are often called postpositions.

 The meaning of an English locational preposition is often, but not always, conveyed by a coverb and a location marker in combination, as in 在桌子上 zài zhuōzi shàng, meaning "on the table" but literally "be.at table on".